italia/developers.italia.it/_platforms/en/cloud.md

     - title: Cloud Service Provider
       icon: file
       url: https://cloud.italia.it/projects/cloud-italia-circolari/it/latest/circolari/CSP/
-      desc: Certification requiriments for Cloud Service Provider.
+      desc: Certification requiriments for Cloud Service Providers.
   - Kit:
     - title: Cloud Enablement Program & Kit
       icon: link
       url: https://cloud.italia.it/it/cloud-enablement/
-      desc: An introduction to italian the national Cloud enablement Program and to the Cloud Enablement Kit (methodologies, good practices and tools).
+      desc: An introduction to italian the national Cloud Enablement Program and to the Cloud Enablement Kit (methodologies, good practices and tools).
     - title: Cloud Enablement Manual
       icon: file
       url: https://docs.italia.it/italia/manuale-di-abilitazione-al-cloud/manuale-di-abilitazione-al-cloud-docs/it/bozza/
-      desc: The main component of the Cloud Enablement Kit, an hands-on manual for eveveryone is interested in the design and managing of the PA digital services.
+      desc: The main component of the Cloud Enablement Kit, an hands-on manual to migrate the PA digital services in the cloud.
 ---

 ## Intro